 When we want to show multiplication of two numbers, like 5 and 7, we typically write 5 × 7, using the “×” to show the operations.
 When we start to use variables with multiplication, we can use other forms.

 When writing expressions using the fewest number of symbols, we will have to refrain from using the symbols ×, •, or ().

 We will also be using math terms to describe expressions and the parts of an expression.
 We will be using words like factor, product, quotient, coefficient, and term.

-A term is a part of an expression that can be added to or subtracted from the rest of the expression.
+is a part of an expression that can be added to or subtracted from the rest of the expression.
 In the expression 7g + 8h + 3, 7g, 8h and 3 are all terms

-A coefficient is a constant factor in a variable term.
+is a constant factor in a variable term.
 For example, in the term 4m, 4 is the coefficient and it is multiplied with m.

 Write each expression using the fewest number of symbols and characters.
 Use math terms to describe the expressions and parts of the expressions.

 • 3 • h

 c.
 2 × 2 × 2 × a × b

 d.
 5 × m × 3 × p